This comprehensive tour of China visits

 Saving up to £100 on specific departures when booked by 16 Feb 17

 View more climate information & imperial units

-Arrive and transfer to the Raffles Beijing Hotel for 3 nights.
+Arrive and transfer to the Regent Hotel for 3 nights.
 Afternoon

-walk in the gardens of the Summer Palace with
+walk in the Summer Palace gardens.
+Luxury tour

 In the morning, visit Tiananmen Square and the

 Forbidden City, followed by a tour of the ancient

 hutong district by rickshaw.
 End the day with a

 visit to Jing Shan Park for a bird’s-eye view of the